 Development of TFBG (tilted fibre Bragg grating) technology to investigate cure monitoring.
 Current work is calibration of sensors.

 Development of optical 3D metrology techniques for damage detection.
 Current work is preliminary testing.

 Development and evaluation of representative composite test pieces, to assess the performance of NDT methods.
 Next steps are to compare the results from different inspection techniques.

 Asssesment of regulation and certification of NDt techniques for thick-walled composites.

 Assessment and recording inspection and monitoring protocol.
 Waiting for results from M4.1.

 Innovation track no. 4 started informally with partners sharing experience and actual panels and at full-speed after the contact was signed in June 2018.
-The first results of this collaboration will presented in Q1 2019. due to reorganization of WP partners, there is potential; for increased involvement and budget for the WP partners.
+The first results of this collaboration were presented in Q1 2019.
+Due to reorganization of WP partners, there is potential; for increased involvement and budget for the WP partners.